 He has authored 10 books on the business of fitness and Soul of a Trainer is his latest.
 It is a collection of his various thoughts and expert advice on running a fitness business and how to live your life.
 It is an excellent introduction to his world if you are unfamiliar with his previous work.

 3. Two Brain Business: Grow Your Gym

 One of the main issues a lot of gym and studio owners face is that they have more experience in the fitness side of things over the business side of things.
 They think they can succeed with their fitness expertise alone, but soon find out that things come crashing down sooner rather than later.
 If you feel like this is the position you currently find yourself in then Two Brain Business: Grow Your Gym is the book for you.

-Author Chris Cooper is a Crossfit Catalyst owner and the co-founder of the Crossfit business consultancy company, 321Go Project.
+Author Chris Cooper is the owner of two gyms and a few different companies in Ontario, Canada.
+He is also the author of Two Brain Business 2.0 and Help First.
 While his expertise is in Crossfit, the lessons he teaches in this book can be applied across several different types of gyms and studios.
 Every coaching or business strategy that Chris talks about has been thoroughly tested and examined before being imparted to you, the reader.
 A fantastic book that covers sales, marketing, management, hiring, and lots more.

 4. The Art and Business of Teaching Yoga: The Yoga Professionals Guide

 While the other books on this list will give you useful insights into how to run a fitness business, this book takes a dive into how you make it as a yoga professional.
 Authors Amy Ippoliti and Taro Smith fill in the gaps that a lot of yoga training courses leave out – namely how to create a brand, acquire and retain clients, market effectively and build a sustainable business model.